ome/omero-documentation/omero/developers/scripts/user-guide.rst

     from omero.gateway import BlitzGateway

     conn = BlitzGateway(client_obj=client)
-    # now you can do E.g. conn.getObject("Image", imageId) etc.
+    # now you can do e.g. conn.getObject("Image", imageId) etc.

 Alternatively, if you are working directly with the OMERO services, you can get a service factory like this: